 Start your day with a trip to the Parc Guell for the best view in the city, and after a few hours’ graft in a chic cafe, treat yourself to a leisurely brunch somewhere like Cecconi’s.
 While it may not be the best fit for the very frugal, it’s hard to imagine a more inspiring city in-which to live and work.Chiang Mai

 In fact, it’s a very popular destination among digital nomads from all over thew world.
 As such, there are no shortage of trendy cafes where you can plug in and grind down while enjoying some good coffee and even better food.
 Want to save money, or just don’t like the idea of working in cafes every day?
 There are a plethora of affordable coworking spaces that you can share with other digital nomads and local freelancers.
-The cost of living, staying and dining in Chiang Mai is very reasonable, and it’s a very safe, friendly and welcoming location that you likely won’t want to leave.
+The cost of living, staying and dining in Chiang Mai is very reasonable, and it’s a very safe, friendly and welcoming location that you likely won’t want to leave, unless it’s to make the epic journey from Chiang Mai to Pai by scooter!
 Plus, the beaches in Thailand are incredible!Canggu